 Arthroscopy is very often performed as a day case with the patient under general anaesthetic.
 In some cases local anaesthetic may be used.
 Your anaesthetist will discuss the options with you.
 The operation takes between 30 and 90 minutes.

 You will be put on to a traction table (a type of operating table), which pulls firmly on your leg.
 This pulls your hip joint apart a little, so your surgeon can see into the joint.
 They will insert a camera through one or more small cuts around your hip.
 Other small incisions may be made to introduce instruments to remove fluid, diseased tissue or bone or to perform some procedures to the area.

 The inside of the joint will be examined enabling your consultant to decide whether an operation is required to repair damage or remove loose material interfering with joint movement.

 Immediately after your operation you will be taken to a recovery area.
-Our dedicated medical team in Leicester will monitor you and give you medication to relieve any pain.
+Our healthcare team will monitor you and give you medication to relieve any pain.

 A physiotherapist will visit you to help you begin to move about on your own.
 You may need to use a walker or crutches.
 You may be given gentle exercises to help build your muscle strength.